hudzum/4402GymTutor/README.md

 9. Use Control + [Left click on the link] http://localhost:5173/

-10. Congratulations you should now be able to see the home page of the Gym Website
+10. Congratulations you should now be able to see the home page of the Gym Website and test the API Features from the Report!

 ****How to Run test Queries****